President, Underwriting Solutions

-Mr. Spector oversees the development of underwriting and rating solutions that use timely and cost-effective predictive analytics and high-quality data to improve insurers’ ability to assess risk and improve their financial performance.
-He is also responsible for ISO’s core products and services—such as advisory prospective loss costs (projections of future claims), policy forms, underwriting rules, and related information—that most U.S. insurers use to write one or more lines of commercial or personal business.
+Neil oversees the development of underwriting and rating solutions that use predictive analytics and high-quality data to help improve insurers’ ability to assess risk and improve their financial performance.
+He’s also responsible for core services and policy programs that most U.S. insurers use to underwrite commercial and personal business, helping them cover the risks policyholders face.

-Leading brands include 360Value®, LOCATION®, ISOnet®, Mozart Form Composer™, RISK:check® Point of Sale, A-PLUS™, Coverage VerifierSM, ISO Market Landscape™, iiX™, and the ProMetrix® suite of services.
-His operational responsibilities include a national field force that performs on-site commercial building inspections and a community hazard mitigation team that administers our municipal fire protection, building code, and flood programs in communities around the country.
+Neil heads a national field force that performs on-site commercial building inspections to assess hazards at millions of U.S. properties.
+He also leads community hazard mitigation teams who administer our municipal fire protection, building code, and flood programs in communities around the country.

-Previously, Mr. Spector was president of Underwriting Solutions at Verisk Insurance Solutions and vice president and chief sales officer of Verisk Insurance Solutions and of ISO, a Verisk business.
-Before joining ISO, Mr. Spector served as head of sales for ISO's AscendantOne division in Nashua, New Hampshire.
-Before joining AscendantOne, he spent 12 years in sales and sales management positions of increasing responsibility with Automatic Data Processing (ADP), Compuware Corporation, and IBM.
+Previously, Neil served as a vice president and chief sales officer of underwriting solutions at Verisk.
+Before joining Verisk, he spent 12 years in sales and sales management positions of increasing responsibility with Automatic Data Processing (ADP), Compuware Corporation, and IBM.

-Mr. Spector holds a bachelor's degree in business management and marketing from the State University of New York at Binghamton.
+Neil holds a BBA in business management and marketing from the State University of New York at Binghamton.